selfup/hmrcmd/README.md

 **Caveats**

-Cannot make API calls on the development frontend.

-Can make API calls when running the go server but you are locked-in until you rebuild new frontend assets.
+Can make API calls when running the go server but you have to kill and reload the go server for new backend functionality.

-Thankfully all data is stored in localStorage which ensures that UX/UI can be properly developed.

 ### Run the backend